odoo/owl/doc/component.md

 Note that this code is written in ESNext style, so it will only run on the latest browsers without a transpilation step.

-This example show how a component should be defined: it simply subclasses the Component class.
+This example shows how a component should be defined: it simply subclasses the Component class.
 If no static `template` key is defined, then Owl will use the component's name as template name.
 Here, a state object is defined, by using the `useState` hook.
 It is not mandatory to use the state object, but it is certainly encouraged.
 The result of the `useState` call is